 The purpose of the Consortium is to promote the betterment of computer-oriented curricula in two- and four-year colleges and universities; to improve the use of computing as an educational resource for all disciplines; to encompass regional constituencies devoted to this purpose; and to promote a national liaison among local, regional, and national organizations also devoted to this purpose.
 Predominantly these colleges and universities are oriented toward teaching, rather than research.

 ARTICLE III – MEMBERSHIP

-- Regular membership is intended for employees of institutions of higher education whose job responsibilities involve the teaching or administration of computer-oriented or computer-supported courses or the selection or administration of computer resources for instructional purposes.
-Each regular member communicates directly with the Consortium and exercises a single vote.
-Regular members in good standing are those whose dues have been paid as assigned to this membership class by the Board of Directors.
-Retirement or professional realignment from a position qualifying for regular membership retains regular membership eligibility.
+- Membership is intended for those interested in the issues associated with the teaching of computer-oriented or computer-supported courses at institutions of higher education.
+Each member communicates directly with the Consortium and exercises a single vote.
+Members in good standing are those whose dues have been paid as assigned by the Board of Directors.

 STANDING RULE(S) FOR ARTICLE III

 Complimentary memberships awarded based on conference attendance shall extend for at least 24 months following the starting date of the conference.